AidanHolmes/NordicRF24/README.md

 ### Tools
 rf24command.c provides a simple command line tool to manage the hardware.
 This allows resetting and printing the state of the registers.
 Parameters:
-* -c *specify the CE pin in BCM format*
+* -c *(specify the CE pin in BCM format)*
-* -i *specify the IRQ pin in BCM format*
+* -i *(specify the IRQ pin in BCM format)*
-* -p *print the state of the RF24 hardware*
+* -p *(print the state of the RF24 hardware)*
-* -r *reset the RF24 hardware and pulls CE pin low*
+* -r *(reset the RF24 hardware and pulls CE pin low)*

 ### Examples
-The [BufferedRF24](BufferedRF24.md] class provides blocking and non-blocking read/write calls.
+The [BufferedRF24](BufferedRF24.md) class provides blocking and non-blocking read/write calls.
 This shows how the interrupt virtual calls work in an inherited class.
 It can be used as a library to support code in it's current state although the error handling and timing isn't optimal.

 Another example is the implementation of a simple ping class with a listener and sender in [PingRF24](PingRF24.md).
 This can be thought of as a class inheritance implementing a protocol on top of the link layer.
 Of course it's not a protocol as it will treat any garbage received as a ping message without checking content but the example can be built upon for other implementations of protocols.